Posts

 Types of epidurals?

-An initial dose of narcotic, anesthetic, or a combination of the two is injected beneath the outermost membrane covering the spinal cord, and inward of the epidural space.
-This is the intrathecal area.
-The anesthesiologist will pull the needle back into the epidural space, thread a catheter through the needle, then withdraw the needle and leave the catheter in place.
-This allows more freedom to move while in the bed and a greater ability to change positions with assistance.
-With the catheter in place, you can request an epidural at any time if the initial intrathecal injection is inadequate.
+Combined Spinal-Epidural (CSE) or “Walking Epidural”: An initial dose of narcotic, anesthetic, or both is injected into the intrathecal space, located just beneath the outermost membrane covering the spinal cord and deeper than the epidural space.
+After this, the anesthesiologist retracts the needle to the epidural space, inserts a catheter through the needle, removes the needle, and leaves the catheter in place for continuous pain relief.
+This method offers more mobility in bed and the ability to change positions with assistance.
+You can request additional epidural pain relief through the catheter if needed.
+Generally, CSE provides pain relief for 4-8 hours.

 Benefits of Epidurals During Delivery